President and Founder

 In 2008, President Velasquez spent a week working in the tobacco fields of North Carolina.
 You can read his daily journal about the experience here.

 To learn more about Baldemar Velasquez, the Farm Labor Organizing Committee’s story, and current fight for farm workers, watch his interview with Bill Moyers:

 Christiana was born in 1979 to Baldemar and Sara Velasquez in Toledo, Ohio.
 She grew up marching on picket lines and organizing in the farmworker community alongside her parents.
-As she went through junior and senior high school, she found herself drawn to the work of standing up for those who were less fortunate and could not speak for themselves.
 After high school she began working for FLOC as a Special Projects Coordinator, working on organizational management and administration.
-She studied Early Childhood Education at Lourdes College, but ultimately decided that her heart was in FLOC’s work.
-She expanded her work at FLOC, taking on the accounting as well as reaching out into the community and speaking about farmworker issues and FLOC’s organizing work.
-In 2010 Christiana was elected to FLOC’s board of directors, and then elected as Secretary Treasurer in 2015.
+Today she is married and has two beautiful children.
+She diligently works overseeing, with a team of equally passionate and dedicated staff, on the accounting/HR, Media Team, event coordinating, and managing our Homies program in our sister organization CMWJ with consistent attendance and content value.
+Her favorite work is talking with the community and collaborating to be better, together.
+She has been speaking about farmworker issues and FLOC’s organizing work since she can remember following in her fathers footsteps with matching boldness, tenacity, and stubborness.
+In 2010 she was elected to FLOC’s board of directors, and then elected as Secretary-Treasurer in 2015.
+She continues her work with dedication and excitement for the movement.
 Christiana has a true heart for farmworker justice, and brings integrity, transparency, and passion to the organization.